Most common type of mesothelioma, makes up more than 80% of diagnoses

 Causes of Mesothelioma

 Asbestos is the only definitive cause of malignant mesothelioma.
-When asbestos fibers are inhaled or ingested, they may embed in the lining of the lungs, abdomen or heart.
+When asbestos fibers are inhaled or ingested, they may embed in the lining of the lungs (pleura), abdomen (peritoneum) or heart (pericardium).
 Over time, the fibers can cause inflammation and scarring.
-This irritation can later lead to the development of mesothelioma tumors.
+This irritation can later lead to the development of mesothelioma cancer tumors.

 Who Is at Risk of Developing Mesothelioma?

-Individuals who were often in contact with asbestos are the most at risk of developing this disease.
-However, any amount of asbestos exposure can cause mesothelioma.
+People who often come into contact with asbestos are the most at risk of developing mesothelioma.
+Workers in asbestos industries generally experience higher rates of exposure.
+But any amount of asbestos exposure can cause this cancer.

 High-risk occupations for exposure include:

-Veterans are also at higher risk of asbestos exposure.
+Veterans are also at a high risk of asbestos exposure.
 During the 20th century, the military used asbestos throughout the branches in existence at the time.
-As a result, many veterans of the Air Force, Army, Coast Guard, Marine Corps and Navy may have encountered asbestos during their time in active service.
+As a result, veterans of the Air Force, Army, Coast Guard, Marine Corps and Navy may have encountered asbestos during their time in active service.

 04. Types